-With the spotlight on internal comms, the time is now to assess your messaging strategy and finetune your approach.
-At Unily, we believe a next-generation intranet can transform communications and generate unparalleled levels of engagement and participation.
-Below, we explore the current state of internal communications and the role technology can play in enhancing your strategy.
+With workforce dispersing and enterprises adapting to contemporary challenges, the need for corporate messaging has reached a peak.
+Regardless of their role and region, every employee is looking for updates from leadership.
+With the spotlight on internal communications, the time is now to assess your messaging strategy and fine-tune your approach.
+At Unily, we believe our next-generation internal communications software can transform communications and generate unparalleled levels of engagement and participation.

-Internal communications is the sharing of information between employees and company stakeholders.
-Traditionally, it was seen as the function that pushes out messaging but in reality, the practice is more about creating two-way dialogues and building multi-directional strategies.
+Internal communications (IC) is the sharing of information between employees and company stakeholders.
+Some companies still perceive it as the function that pushes out messages, but it is much more than just that.
+Internal comms is more about creating two-way dialogues and building multi-directional strategies.

 "Internal communications is the sharing of information between employees and company stakeholders."

 In recent years, internal communications has evolved significantly.
-As opposed to emphasizing top-down messaging and relying on mediums like corporate magazines, modern strategies utilize multiple channels to empower all employees to raise their voice.
-While every enterprise’s approach varies based on the needs and challenges of their workforce, the overriding goal for internal communications is to bring employees together and cultivate a sense of unity that spans the entire organization.
+Before, companies used to emphasize top-down messaging and relied on mediums like corporate magazines.
+Conversely, modern strategies utilize multiple channels to empower all employees to raise their voices.
+After all, the main goal for internal communicators is bringing employees together and cultivating a sense of unity.

 "Successful internal communication creates a culture and environment of mutual understanding.
 It forges connections between people, allowing them to perform at their best, both individually and collectively."

-In contrast, internal communications focuses on creating content and conversations amongst people within an organization.
-Frequently, internal communications utilizes similar tactics to marketing teams, such as personalized content and multi-media messaging, but the purpose is different.
-Instead of trying to sell your product or promote your brand to a public audience, internal communications strives to build engagement amongst your workforce and cultivate a connection between colleagues.
+In contrast, internal communicators focus on creating content and conversations amongst people within an organization.
+Frequently, this department uses similar tactics to marketing teams, but the purpose is different.
+External communications generate messages to sell your product or promote your brand to a public audience.
+Meanwhile, internal comms strives to build engagement amongst your workforce and cultivate a connection between colleagues.

-From policy updates to culture building initiatives, there are many different messages that internal comms teams must convey.
-Some of the most prevalent types of internal communications content include:
+From policy updates to culture-building initiatives, there are many different messages that internal comms teams must convey.
+Some of the most prevalent types of employee communications content include:

-Whether it’s a minor roadblock or a major disruption, it’s internal comms that gets the word out during times of crisis.
-Time is often of the essence during crisis messaging, so internal comms content might include the latest updates on the crisis and resources for employees who are looking for additional guidance.
+Whether it's a minor roadblock or a significant disruption, internal employee comms gets the word out during times of crisis.
+During these situations, company communications content might include the latest updates and resources for employees looking for additional guidance.

 Restricted travel.
 Canceled events.
 School closings.
 COVID-19 is shaking up how we interact, and the workplace is no exception.
 As enterprises react to the pandemic, the prevalence of remote work is set to skyrocket, as will the need for well-honed best practices.

-In moments of transition and change, employees look to internal comms to stay updated on what’s going on within their organization.
-Some internal comms teams might incorporate messages from leadership so that their peers can learn about major changes straight from the source.
+In moments of transition and change, employees look to internal comms to stay updated on what's going on within their organization.
+For instance, some internal comms teams might incorporate messages from leadership so that personnel can learn about significant changes straight from the source.

-From corporate give backs to healthy living schemes, internal comms teams have the power to bring corporate campaigns to life by getting the word out and encouraging colleagues to get involved.
-In some circumstances, internal comms teams may partner with other divisions such as Human Resources when preparing to launch campaigns, particularly those that relate to employee health and wellbeing.
+From corporate givebacks to healthy living schemes, internal communicators can bring corporate campaigns to life.
+A well-thought-out campaign can get the word out while encouraging colleagues to get involved.
+In some circumstances, internal communicators may partner with other divisions.
+For example, the HR department becomes an ally when preparing to launch campaigns, particularly those related to employee health and wellbeing.

-Internal comms departments make sure that every team member understands their employer brand and what their organization stands for through messaging that highlights corporate values.
-This content might include blog posts on your enterprise’s purpose and mission and employee spotlights that focus on colleagues who embody your brand’s values.
+Internal communication professionals employ messaging to ensure that every team member understands their employer brand and what their organization stands for.
+This content might include blog posts on your enterprise's purpose and mission.
+Likewise, some messaging can spotlight employees who embody your brand's values.

 Two-way comms is a hallmark of modern messaging strategies.
-Internal comms content gives employees the opportunity to raise their voice and contribute to corporate dialogues through mediums such as social networking functionality and discussion forums.
+Organizational content allows employees to raise their voices and contribute to corporate dialogues.
+It can happen through mediums such as social networking functionality and discussion forums.

-The right internal comms strategy can inspire employees, build a sense of community, and unite team members around a central goal.
+The right organizational communications can inspire employees, build a sense of community, and unite team members around a central goal.

 "The less people know, the more they yell."

-The key business benefits that leaders can anticipate from enhancing their approach to internal comms include:
+The key business benefits that leaders can anticipate from enhancing their approach to employee communications include:

 How do you ensure employees in various roles and regions stay on the same page?
-Internal comms bridges any potential knowledge gaps and unites colleagues from every department.
-By highlighting revolutionary work and exciting new projects, internal comms teams ensure that all of their colleagues are updated on the latest developments.
+Effective employee communications bridges any potential knowledge gaps within your company.
+Moreover, it keeps your workforce up to date on the latest developments and unites colleagues from every department.

 Your company culture can set your organization apart for all the right reasons.
-Organizations with a compelling culture and an exciting employer brand benefit from a talent pool that is 50% more qualified than their competitors.
-As a result, a strong internal communications strategy can pave the way for better recruitment and help enterprises build workforces comprised of highly skilled employees.
+Organizations with a compelling culture benefit from a talent pool that is 50% more qualified than their competitors.
+As a result, a solid communication strategy can help enterprises build workforces comprised of highly skilled employees.

-If you’re not sure how to convey your company culture and values to your employees, blog content, email newsletters and social networking all make for excellent starting points.
-Give your colleagues the opportunity to connect with one another, learn about their peers, and actively shape the future of your organization in real-time.
+Are you not sure how to convey your company's culture and values to your employees?
+Blog content, email newsletters, and social networking all make for excellent starting points.
+The latter allows colleagues to connect and learn about each other.
+Furthermore, it can help you shape the future of your organization in real-time and unlock innovation opportunities.

 Even under normal working conditions, cultivating a positive culture is both a challenge and a priority.
 Remote work can add an additional layer of complexity because it’s more difficult for dispersed workforces to unite under one vision.
 Paired with proper strategy and open lines of communication, the right set of digital tools can fuel a positive culture that boosts employee satisfaction and encourages every user to reach peak performance.

-Modern internal communications is decidedly multi-directional.
-Encourage your employees to branch out of their immediate network and begin to build connections with peers from various departments by taking advantage of social commenting and reacting.
-Feedback forms and opportunities for ideation are also crucially important, as your colleague’s insights can very well underpin new developments and breakthroughs that will prove revolutionary.
+Feedback forms and opportunities for ideation are also crucial.
+Your colleague's insights can very well underpin new developments and breakthroughs that will prove revolutionary.

-In moments of crisis, it is internal comms that steps in to save the day by keeping colleagues informed and at ease.
-Corporate messaging can reassure employees, maintain morale, and underpin more agile approaches that take advantage of the skills every team member has to offer.
+In moments of crisis, internal communicators step in to save the day by keeping colleagues informed and at ease.
+Corporate messaging can reassure employees and maintain morale among employees who feel overwhelmed.
+Likewise, it can underpin more agile approaches that take advantage of the skills every team member has to offer.

-In every field, there’s always room to expand and iterate, and internal comms is no exception.
-Particularly as the practice continues to evolve and transitions to approaches that are more agile and inclusive, it is essential for every internal comms team to evaluate their strategy and look for opportunities to enhance their tactics.
+There's always room to expand and iterate in every field, and employee comms is no exception.
+Particularly, as the practice continues to evolve, it is transitioning to more agile and inclusive approaches.
+Thus, internal communicators need to evaluate their strategy actively and look for opportunities to enhance their tactics.

-Just as good journalists cater to their audience, internal communications teams should always keep their reader’s preferences top of mind.
-As opposed to one-off pieces, envision a fully-fledged internal newsroom that serves as a one-stop shop for the stories of your organization.
-When creating and refining your strategy, consider who the reader is and what they’re looking for.
-Divide your workforce into sub-audiences and develop personas for each group to create a more targeted approach.
+As good journalists cater to their audience, effective internal communicators should always keep their reader's preferences top of mind.
+Try to envision a fully-fledged internal newsroom that serves as a one-stop shop for your company's stories.
+Additionally, when creating and refining your strategy, consider who the reader is and what they're trying to find.
+Divide your workforce into segments and develop personas for each group to create a more targeted approach.

-Instead of relying on mass emails alone, the most impactful internal comms strategies will utilize multiple mediums to spread messages far and wide.
-From video updates from the leadership team to user-generated content, diversify your comms approach to engage colleagues with various content preferences.
+The most impactful internal employee communications strategies will utilize multiple mediums to spread messages far and wide.
+In the same manner, diversify your comms approach to engage colleagues with various content preferences.

-To make the most of a multi-media approach, consider what types of formats may prove most engaging to various personas and sub-audiences.
-For example, if you’re trying to reach your customer service team to alert them of a new safety protocol, push notifications and mobile optimized alerts may be most effective way to get your message across to a deskless segment of your workforce
+Do you want to make the most of a multi-media approach?
+Consider what types of formats may prove most engaging to various personas and segments.
+For example, are you trying to reach your customer service team to alert them of a new safety protocol?
+Push notifications and mobile alerts may be the most effective way to get your message across to your deskless workforce segment.

 Want to know what messaging tactics are working and which are falling flat?
-Ask your colleagues on the receiving end of your internal comms messaging for their input on various efforts and aim to put their feedback into action.
+Ask your colleagues on the receiving end for their input on various efforts and aim to put their feedback into action.

 Only 43% of internal comms professionals use data to lead their decisions.
 You can't overlook the importance of success metrics, especially when it comes to gaining buy-in and refining your approach.